2X4BASH: theatre on the edge is back for its third season!

 2x4BASH provides an opportunity for the next generation of theatre artists to collaborate, innovate and educate through provocative contemporary works.
 We challenge artists and audiences alike to approach theatre from new perspectives, and invite people to connect their own life experience with the work.
-“2x4BASH is an intense crucible for young and relatively inexperienced actors and designers.
-It allows for young artists to make their bones working on material they feel passionate about, relevant to their world and personal experiences.”
-Mark Englehorn, director of last year’s The Shape of Things returns this year as not only director for Of Dice and Men but as the fearless leader for this year’s BASH.

-Saturday Night BASHers will also return this year.
+Saturday Night BASHers will also continue this year.
 A small group of audience members will have the opportunity to tweet or post via Facebook about the show as it happens.
 The objective is to be completely uncensored, raw and live.
 We encourage our audience to express what they feel and see as it happens.
 More information on how to reserve your BASHer seat available on the website.

 Performances are Thursday, Fridays and Saturdays at 7:30pm in the Studio Theater in the Hartnell College Performing Arts Building.
 To find out more about 2X4BASH: theatre on the edge, the artists involved, and Saturday Night BASHers, our website at http://www.2x4bash.com, check us out on Facebook/YouTube (2X4BASH) or Twitter (@2X4BASH), or please contact us at firstname.lastname@example.org